A synthetic approach to detecting $v_1$-periodic families: Introduction

 \subsection{Notation}

-Through this article, $p$ will be a fixed prime and our spectra are implicitly $p$-complete.
-If $E$ is an Adams-type homology theory, we will write $E$-ASS for the $E$-based Adams spectral sequence.
-In particular, $\F_p$-ASS will be written as ASS, and $\BP$-ASS as ANSS.
-We will denote the category of $E$-synthetic spectra $\Syn_E$ of \cite{syntheticspectra} be $\Syn$.
-We use the ``stem--filtration" grading for synthetic spectra, meaning that $\Sigma^{a,b}\1=\Sigma^{-b}\nu\Sph^{a+b}$.
+Throughout this article, $p$ is a prime and our spectra are implicitly $p$-complete.
+If $E$ is an Adams-type homology theory, we write $E$-ASS for the $E$-based Adams spectral sequence.
+We further abreviate $\F_p$-ASS to ASS, and $\BP$-ASS to ANSS.
+We denote the category of $E$-synthetic spectra $\Syn_E$ of \cite{syntheticspectra} be $\Syn$.
+We use the ``stem--filtration" grading for synthetic spectra, meaning that $\Sigma^{s,f}\1=\Sigma^{-f}\nu\Sph^{s+f}$.
+We will also implicitly use the identification of groups